cobbler/koan/docs/koan-with-isos.rst

 Koan with ISO's
 ***************

-While most of cobbler installing is about enabling scripted network installation, can also define image objects which track ISOs that Koan can find and see.
+While most of Cobbler installing is about enabling scripted network installation, can also define image objects which track ISOs that Koan can find and see.
 Currently this only works when using Koan with QEMU/KVM for installation (sorry, no Xen or VMware support yet).
 This can be used, for instance, to install Windows via Koan.

 For this to work best, the ISO must be available by the same NFS path on all hosts.
-It need not be mounted and cobbler nor Koan will copy it.
+It need not be mounted and Cobbler nor Koan will copy it.

 .. code-block:: shell